How to Make Your Next HR Data Presentation Pop [15+ Tips]

 You probably don’t love the idea of staring at a screen for an hour, right?
 Neither does your audience.
 Alternate between slides, discussion, activities, and hands-on education to keep your audience engaged.

-To hold the attention of your audience, consider adding a handout to your presentation where they can take notes and write down any questions.
-You could also incorporate some fun, short quizzes or surveys to which your audience can respond online using virtual tools such as Poll Everywhere.
+To hold the attention of your remote, hybrid, or in-person audience, consider adding a handout to your presentation.
+That way, they can take notes, jot down questions, and reference key insights later.
+You could also incorporate some fun, short quizzes or live surveys to which your audience can respond online using virtual tools, such as:

 One thing our experts all agreed on: stepping away from the whiteboard to engage with the audience.
 Moving around the room is a great way to capture attention and is much more effective than staying in one location and lecturing from a single spot.